15 Visualizing geospatial data

 As a simple example, consider the population density (persons per square kilometer) across the United States.
 We take the population number for each county in the U.S., divide it by the county’s surface area, and then draw a map where the color of each county corresponds to the ratio between population number and area (Figure 15.11).
 We can see how the the major cities on the east and the west coast are the most populated areas of the U.S., the great plains and western states have low population densities, and the state of Alaska is the least populated of all.

 Figure 15.11 uses light colors to represent low population densities and dark colors to represent high densities, so that high-density metropolitan areas stand out as dark colors on a background of light colors.
-This color choice is aligned with human perception, which tends to associate darker colors with higher intensities.
+We tend to associate darker colors with higher intensities when the background color of the figure is light.
 However, we can also pick a color scale where high values light up on a dark background (Figure 15.12).
 As longs as the lighter colors fall into the red-yellow spectrum, so that they appear to be glowing, they can be perceived as representing higher intensities.
-As a general principle, though, when figures are meant to be printed on white paper then light-colored background areas (as in Figure 15.11) will typically work better.
+As a general principle, when figures are meant to be printed on white paper then light-colored background areas (as in Figure 15.11) will typically work better.
 For online viewing or on a dark background, dark-colored background areas (as in Figure 15.12) may be preferable.

 Even though counties are not quite as equal-sized and even-shaped across the entire U.S. as they are just within Texas, I think Figure 15.13 still works as a choropleth map.
 No individidual county overly dominates the map.
 However, things look different when we draw a comparable map at the state level (Figure 15.14).
 Then Alaska dominates the choropleth and, because of its size, suggests that median incomes above $70,000 are common.
 Yet Alaska is very sparsely populated (see Figures 15.11 and 15.12), and thus the income levels in Alaska apply only to a small portion of the U.S. population.
 The vast majority of U.S. counties, which are nearly all more populous than counties in Alaska, have a median income of below $60,000.